annapavlovads/annapavlovads/README.md

 - I’m Master of Economics, educated in Data Science, Machine Learning and Big Data.
 - 🌱 I have also graduated from [Yandex.Praktikum](https://practicum.yandex.ru/profile/data-scientist) and Machine Learning course at [Karpov.Courses](https://karpov.courses/).
 - I use databases, BI tools and Machine Learning as my everyday tasks.
-- I speak English (B2) and use it for technical reading and writing docs, Russian (Native) and Deutsch (A2)
+- I speak English (B2) and use it for technical reading and writing docs, Russian (Native)
 - 📫 Please contact me
   - E-mail: `m10tk@yandex.ru`
   - Mob./WhatsApp `+79219452013`